1968 Illinois elections: Illinois Natural Resources Development Bond Act

 Illinois Natural Resources Development Bond Act, a legislatively referred bond question, failed to pass.
 It proposed a $1 billion bond act for the development of natural resources.

 Bond measures needed a vote equal to majority of the votes cast for whichever chamber of the Illinois General Assembly had the highest cumulative vote count.
 In this election, the highest turnout for a chamber's elections was 4,268,956, so the needed vote total for the measure to have pass would have been 2,134,479.

 Proposed call for a Constitutional Convention

-In 1968, voters were presented with a referendum on whether or not to call a constitutional convention.
+In 1968, voters were presented with a referendum on whether to call a constitutional convention.
 This was the first such vote held in the State of Illinois since 1934.
-The chief sponsor of the legislation which created this ballot measure was Senate Republican leader W. Russell Arrington.
+That call failed.
+The chief sponsor of the legislation that created this ballot measure was Senate Republican leader W. Russell Arrington.
 Democratic Governor Otto Kerner Jr. was supportive of holding a constitutional convention.

-The call for the constitutional required the votes of an equal majority of all ballots cast in the 1968 general elections.
+The call for the convention required the votes of an equal majority of all ballots cast in the 1968 general elections.

 A constitutional convention was subsequently held, and the resulting Constitution of Illinois was approved by Illinois voters in a 1970 special election.